-Tenants should provide reasonably comprehensive documentation for discussions with landlords to demonstrate loss of income.
-This could include:
+Tenants should provide reasonably comprehensive documentation - appropriate to the size of their business - for discussions with landlords to demonstrate loss of income.
+This could include one or more of the following:

-- Extracts from the tenant's accounting records showing profit and loss statements or - The tenant's business activity statement(s) that relate to the relevant turnover test period, including government stimulus received - Audited statements of revenue and sales prepared by an independent practising accountant or - Audited accounts - Loss of income information provided to Government to prove required loss to receive Wage subsidy - Tenants to provide consistent information on either a cash or accruals basis.
+- Extracts from the tenant's accounting records showing profit and loss statements or - The tenant's business activity statement(s) that relate to the relevant turnover test period, including government stimulus received - Audited statements of revenue and sales prepared by an independent practising accountant - Audited accounts if and when normally available - Loss of income information provided to Government to prove required loss to receive Wage subsidy - Tenants to provide consistent information on either a cash or accruals basis.